 Dividend Reinvestment Service.
 No dividend reinvestment service is provided by the Trust.
-Brokerdealers may make available the DTC book-entry Dividend Reinvestment Service for use by beneficial owners of the Fund for reinvestment of their dividend distributions.
+Broker-dealers may make available the DTC book-entry Dividend Reinvestment Service for use by beneficial owners of the Fund for reinvestment of their dividend distributions.
 Beneficial owners should contact their broker to determine the availability and costs of the service and the details of participation therein.
 Brokers may require beneficial owners to adhere to specific procedures and timetables.
 If this service is available and used, dividend distributions of both income and realized gains will be automatically reinvested in additional whole shares of the Fund purchased in the secondary market.

 ETF rank #8: iShares Core S\&P Mid-Cap ETF (IJH).
 August 1, 2022.
 Prospectus available here.

-General Policies.
-Dividends from net investment income, if any, generally are declared and paid at least once a year by the Fund.
-Distributions of net realized securities gains, if any, generally are declared and paid once a year, but the Trust may make distributions on a more frequent basis for the Fund.
+Dividends and Distributions if any, generally are declared and paid once a year, but the Trust may make distributions on a more frequent basis for the Fund.
 The Trust reserves the right to declare special distributions if, in its reasonable discretion, such action is necessary or advisable to preserve its status as a regulated investment company ("RIC") or to avoid imposition of income or excise taxes on undistributed income or realized gains.